zkreations/blogger-numeric-pager/README.md

 ## Methods

-All methods are available through the instance of `BloggerNumericPager`:
+All methods are available through the instance of `BloggerPager`:

 | Method     | Description                   | Returns |
 |------------|-------------------------------|---------|